-This comparison aims to offer you a guide into deciding which program to choose for your startup.
+This comparison will guide you in deciding which program to choose for your startup.

 Before talking about what to consider when joining an incubator program or an accelerator program, let us discover each.